khoannh/khoannh/README.md

 ## 👋 Hello!
 I'm Khoan

-🎓 I'm a software engineering student at FPT University in Vietnam
+🎓 I'm a software engineering student at FPT University in Vietnam.
-🎯 I spend most of my time learning and studying Java
+🎯 I spend most of my time learning and studying Java.
-🎨 I love programming and football
+🎨 I love programming and football.
 💡 "All roads lead to Rome" — my mindset in learning and growing every day.

 ---